dkj/CrazyLIMS/record_of_prompts.md

 Note the tag sequence really is a property of the "indexed library" sample.

-We can consider other variants on these "latent" direct links e.g. single cell data pooled from multiple donors for cost efficiency reasons and a later informtics process teases apart the data by genotyping the reads normally just used for expression, perhaps using genotyping info from an external source for the donors, or from a parallel exome workflow.
+We can consider other variants on these "latent" direct links e.g. single cell data pooled from multiple donors for cost efficiency reasons and a later informatics process teases apart the data by genotyping the reads normally just used for expression, perhaps using genotyping info from an external source for the donors, or from a parallel exome workflow.

 ####

-these addtions sound too specific - the ability to map downstream nodes to matching (via some process specific means) to upstream nodes, where the intermediate lab process squash the numbers down to fewer or one intermediate sample (like a pool).
+these additions sound too specific - the ability to map downstream nodes to matching (via some process specific means) to upstream nodes, where the intermediate lab process squash the numbers down to fewer or one intermediate sample (like a pool).

 ### test with DNA normalisation